Session 4- Regulating and governing AI and Robotic agents

 Studio 4

-This session will focus on the urgent and complex challenge of establishing robust frameworks for the regulation and governance of AI and robotic agents.
+This session will focus on the current challenges of regulating and governing AI and robotic agents.
 As these systems increasingly influence decisions in various domains, the question of how to ensure accountability, safety, and democratic oversight becomes critical.
-Speakers will examine existing regulatory efforts, identify gaps, and propose forward-looking approaches.
-The session will also consider global dynamics: how to coordinate regulation across jurisdictions, prevent regulatory arbitrage, and balance innovation with societal protection.
-Ultimately, it will ask not only how to govern these agents, but also what values and visions of society such governance should reflect and uphold.
+How can we also ensure there is public participation?
+Speakers will examine existing regulatory efforts, identify gaps, and propose promising approaches.
+Finally, it will ask not only how to govern these agents but also what values and visions of society such governance should reflect and uphold.

 Meet the speakers